TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Experiment

 where $T$ is the trajectory to evaluate, $T_A$ is the target trajectory, $T_B$ is the original trajectory of the user instruction, $\text{sim} \in [0,1]$ is the similarity between two trajectories, which is implemented with Dynamic Time Warping (DTW).

-\textbf{Baselines.} We introduce three representative baselines: \textbf{(a) Random Noise}, serving as a lower bound, \textbf{(b) Action-Only Attack}, which represents a standard end-to-end adversarial attack to the VLA, e.g., TMA~\cite{wang2025exploring}, and \textbf{(c) CoT-Only Attack}, which aims to mislead the CoT reasoning process, mirroring jailbreaking techniques used against VLMs~\cite{qi2024visual}.
+\hzx{\textbf{Compared Methods.} We compare TRAP with two representative baselines: (a) Random Noise, serving as a lower bound, and (b) Action Attack, which represents a standard end-to-end adversarial attack against the VLA, \textit{e.g.}, TMA~\cite{wang2025exploring}.
+In addition, we report \hzx{$\text{TRAP}_\text{CoT-only}$}, a reasoning-only variant of our method that optimizes only the proposed CoT hijacking loss, \textit{i.e.}, without the explicit action loss.}

+\hzx{\textbf{Evaluation Scope.} Our simulation study focuses on attack effectiveness rather than visual stealthiness.
+This design allows us to isolate the core question of whether reasoning manipulation can induce targeted VLA behaviors.
+Accordingly, we report ASR and trajectory hijack score as the primary metrics, while leaving stealthiness-oriented objectives and visual camouflage evaluation to the physical-world setting.}

-\textbf{Implementation details.} For the dataset and simulation evaluation, following SimplerEnv~\cite{li2024evaluating}, we sample 25 different object layouts per task instance for training, and 10 more layouts for testing.
-Each task is executed for 5 trials, resulting in a total of 175 rollouts per VLA.
-Besides, the maximum number of epochs is set to 80 in SimplerEnv, whereas it is 100 in LIBERO.
-For the adversarial patch optimization, the pixel update step is set to $8/255$, with a batch size of 4.
-We adopt different loss weights $\lambda$ for VLAs, and the weight of MolmoACT and GraspVLA is set to 1; the weight of InstructVLA is set to 2.
-All the adversarial patch generation experiments are conducted on one NVIDIA H800 GPU, while the simulation evaluation experiments run with one RTX 4090 GPU.
+\textbf{Implementation Details.} For the dataset and simulation evaluation, following SimplerEnv~\cite{li2024evaluating}, we sample 25 different object layouts per task instance for training, and 10 more layouts for testing.
+Each task is executed for 5 trials, resulting in a total of 175 rollouts per task.
+In addition, the maximum number of epochs is set to 80 in SimplerEnv, whereas it is 100 in LIBERO.
+For the adversarial patch optimization, the pixel update step is set to $8/255$, with a batch size of 4. \hzx{For simulation evaluation, we adopt different loss weights $\lambda_1$ for VLAs, and $\lambda_1$ is set to 1 for MolmoAct and GraspVLA and to 2 for InstructVLA.
+For real-world evaluation, we set $\lambda_2$ to 1.5 and $\lambda_3$ to 100 for stealthiness.
+For DIP optimization, we adopt an annealed regularization strategy that applies stronger visual regularization in the early stage for stealthiness and gradually decays these weights in later iterations to emphasize the VLA attack objective.} All the adversarial patch generation experiments are conducted on one NVIDIA H800 GPU, while the simulation evaluation experiments run with one RTX 4090 GPU.